rosmo-robot/smartcar_shield/README.md

 1) The 'Modules' board - Significant revision from v1 that you see above.
 See below for concept layouts & BOM
 2) the 'Motor board - Largely unchanged mechanically from the V1 board you see above, addition of an additional driver

-The robot is designed to be compatible with the Nano ITX standard this means there are holes at ~12cm x 12cm spacing which are used with standoffs to create a robust stacking robot.

 ![Optional compute concept](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/modules.png)

 ![Dual driver concept](https://raw.githubusercontent.com/rosmo-robot/smartcar_shield/master/extras/images/motors.png)